ericguizzo/anti_transfer/README.md

 ## TRAIN MODELS
 When all pre-trainings are completed, run the actual trainings to obtain the results exposed in the original paper.
 The experiments_antitransfer folder contains all configuration files for the experiments to run.
 Each configuration file contains several single training instances.
 The file naming describes each configuration: ID_training-dataset_split-type_pretraining-dataset
 * ID 1-4 are the baseline.
 Here no anti-transfer nor weight initialization is applied.
 We compute 20 times all baseline experiments to look at random fluctuations.
-* In ID 10-17  weight-initialization, but no anti-transfer is applied.
+* In ID 10-17  weight initialization, but no anti-transfer is applied.
 We compute 3 times each configuration to look at random fluctuations.
 * In ID 20-27 we apply anti-transfer learning (and no weight initialization).
 Each configuration is tested computing the anti-transfer loss in each of the 13 convolution layers of the VGG16 networks.

 To run these experiments use the experiments_manager.py script inside the ipython environment, applying the following positional parameters: